-If words seems like a dull endeavor, there are many online quizzes you can take to test your grammar skills, such as this one which tests pairs such as “it’s” and “its.”
-You’ll get feedback fast, and it’s like having a study partner.
+If words seem like a dull endeavor, there are many online quizzes you can take to test your grammar skills, such as this one which tests pairs such as “it’s” and “its.”
+You’ll get feedback fast, like having a study partner.

 Also, turn on the grammar check function on your email and documents.
 Doing this will help to reduce grammar errors such as “He could of won the game” versus “He could have won the game.”